dimitrasykeridi/AIRBNB_Greek_Listings_SQL_Project/README.md

 In order to create the DimRoomType table and the DimPropertyType table, which help with the storage of distinct values into two separate tables, I used the CREATE TABLE command.
 Each table includes a column, room_type_id for DimRoomType and property_type_id for DimPropertyType, which stores unique integer values starting at 1 and incrementing by one.
 These columns act as primary keys for their respective tables.

 ![image](https://github.com/user-attachments/assets/857ac024-fe67-4470-8bcc-89d448e76a06)

+### Purpose of this project
+The purpose of this project is to create a Data Warehouse from 3 CSV files related with Airbnb listings, reviews and bookings.
+The  creation of the Data Warehouse required us to use SQL Server Management Studio.
+After applying the Data Warehouse Architecture principles and creating a Data model that follows a Star Schema, it was decided to answer to some business questions(SQL_QUESTIONS).
+Below you can find a detailed description of those:

 ### Conclusion